Ruyi-Zha/r2_gaussian/README.md

 For our synthetic dataset (`512x512` projections, `256x256x256` volume), the complete training process typically takes `5–15` minutes on an RTX 3090 GPU, with plausible results achievable in `3` minutes.
 The training time and model size depend on the object's structure.
 Sparser objects (e.g., a teapot) generally lead to faster training.

-If training is too slow or the number of Gaussians exceeds `200k`, consider adjusting the arguments, particularly those related to adaptive control.
+If training is too slow or there are too many Gaussians (>`200k`), consider adjusting the arguments, particularly those related to adaptive control.

 ### 3.3 Evaluation